-Lady Asja is temporarily on display between the Dwarf African Goat boma and our outside yard for Rocket in the African section.
-We plan to move her to the Asian section in a loftier habitat before this time next year.
+Lady Asja is temporarily on display between the Dwarf African Goat boma and our African section.

 The Snow Leopard is arguably the most beautiful of the larger cats.
 Endangered throughout its disappearing range, it is poached for its pelt and killed by herders to protect their herds of goats and sheep.
 About 5000 are found over a range the size of Mexico spanning twelve Himalayan countries.
 From Russia and Mongolia in the north where they are found in the mountains above 3000 feet, to China which hosts about 60% of the Snow Leopard population, through six of the “stan” nations including Afghanistan and Pakistan, ending with Nepal and Bhutan in the south,where they are found only above the 10,000 feet line.